siiftun1857/istrolid-magnux-documents/modifiers.md

 Remove cloaked enemies from weapons targeting of units.

+## cloak_attacked
+> tags: gameplayImpact
+> info: All weapons will engage cloak regardless they can hit cloak or not.
+Instant weapons are not affected.

+Remove invulnerable check of weapons targeting system, they will try fire projectiles at cloaked units.
+This modifier has no effect to instant weapon since they only do guaranteed hits.

 ## units_radius_ignore_occupied_cells
 > tags: gameplayImpact, recomputeUnitsRequired
 > info: Units radius will ignore occupied cells, only use center of parts.